aerospike/aerospike-server.docker/docs/build.md

 5. The Aerospike database is running the expected version.
 6. The Aerospike database is running the expected edition.

-The `test.sh` script's `--clean` option removes the test images after the tests complete successfully.
+The `test.sh` script's `-c` option removes the test images after the tests complete successfully.